Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 1. Complete all 20 rounds to win the game.

-Strict mode causes the game to reset to the very start i.e. level 1 if an error is made by the player.

 The instructions button at the top can be clicked to reveal the simple rules of the game.
 Click on Close to close the instructions.

 ## Features